6 Reasons for an Eye Examination

 Changes in vision may be starting to develop, and it is equally important to assess if any change has occurred in your corneal shape over the years, which can rarely occur with previous laser refractive surgery.
 Or unrelated to that, you might be starting to develop presbyopia early, and are finding it more difficult to read without a pair of reading spectacles.
 Or that you could be developing early cataracts and all you need is a pair of glasses to help optimize your vision for the next few years!

-A comprehensive eye assessment at LSC Eye Clinic – which includes a series of eye tests and consultation with the ophthalmologist – is priced from $161.
-This can give you an overview of the general health of your eyes.
+A comprehensive eye assessment at LSC Eye Clinic – which includes a series of eye tests and consultation with the ophthalmologist – can give you an overview of the general health of your eyes.
 Depending on the age of the patient and the examination findings, the ophthalmologist will be able to advise if further testing is required.

 When Is An Eye Examination Recommended?

 The American Academy of Ophthalmology (AAO) is the largest professional medical association of ophthalmologists based in the United States and develops guidelines for eye diseases.
 It recommends a baseline eye examination for ALL adults aged 40 years and older with visual symptoms or prior risk factors for eye disease, because early signs of eye disease often develop at this age, and can be detected with an eye check by an ophthalmologist.